fwupd/fwupd/README.md

 `# fwupdmgr report-history`

-To clear the local history of updates:

-`# fwupdmgr clear-history`

  Only updates that were distributed from the LVFS will be reported to the LVFS.

 ## Enterprise use